VineethReddy02/vineeth-web/content/post/k8s-rbac.md

 2. We can also bind a ClusterRole to a RoleBinding which provides privileges to subject provided in RoleBinding but the scope is specific to namespace mentioned in the RoleBinding.

+Slides used in my talk on RBAC can be found [here](https://drive.google.com/file/d/1FGjjYQDRdoB1geNh4D_gRuZutCha8LdW/view)

 *Cheers!*